Multivariate Bayesian dynamic modeling for causal prediction: Case Study Analyses

 \subsection{Summaries of Wave 1 Analysis}

-MVDLM modeling forecasts the counterfactual level of sales for each store and constructs both store-level and aggregate measures of the effectiveness of the intervention.
-One key feature is that this captures cross-store dependencies when estimating aggregate effects.
-Among other summary results this is highlighted in a comparison with inference on the implied aggregate effect under the traditional assumption of independence across stores.
+Analysis forecasts counterfactual levels of sales for each store and constructs store-level and aggregate measures of the effectiveness of the intervention.
+This captures cross-store dependencies when estimating aggregate effects, and is highlighted in comparison with traditional inferences under the assumption of independence across stores.